mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 # Database Commands

-The following lists all implemented MongoDB commands and to what extent they are supported.
+The following lists all implemented MongoDB® commands and to what extent they are supported.
 Each heading links to the corresponding entry in the MongoDB documentation.

 The documentation of each command lists which fields are relevant for the command.
-The list is typically a subset of the fields specified in the MongoDB(R) documentation for the command.
+The list is typically a subset of the fields specified in the MongoDB documentation for the command.

 **All** non-listed fields are ignored; their presence or absence have no impact, unless otherwise explicitly specified.